-Anticipating the railroad, the first hotel at Shawnigan was built in 1885 by Charlie Morton.
-Known as Morton House, it was situated close to the present E. & N. Station.
-An account by N. E. Losee, first mill-owner of the day, in an early issue of the Daily Colonist, states that all passenger trains, both north and south bound, were timed to stop and remain at Morton House for ten minutes in order to accommodate their more thirsty passengers.
+Anticipating the E&N Railway, Charlie Morton opened the first hotel in Shawnigan, in 1886.
+Known as Morton House, it was situated along the tracks near where Government Wharf Park is today.
+In an account from an early issue of the Daily Colonist by the first mill-owner, W.E.
+Losee, he states that all passenger trains, both north and south bound, were timed to stop and remain at Morton House for ten minutes in order to accommodate their more thirsty passengers.

 Mr. C. W. Lonsdale was a manager of Strathcona Lodge just prior to his founding of the Shawnigan Lake School in 1916.

 In 1916-17 that the Lodge was taken over by the C.P.R.
 Strathcona Lodge was managed at that time by M. A. Wylde, who operated the hotel until 1927, when he sold it to Miss M. Gildea, who established a girls’ school on the premises.

 In 1902, two years after the opening of the Strathcona Hotel, Morton House burned down.
 The Koenigs immediately replaced their popular hotel with the more modern and attractive Shawnigan Lake Hotel.
 Although her husband was drowned in the lake in 1902, Mrs. Koenig and her two sons continued to operate the hotel, including within it a store and post office, until 1912, when it was sold to Mr. James Finlay.
 He ran it until 1916, when it was burned down again and was not replaced.

 Prior to 1914, the station at the village was called Koenig’s Station after these popular pioneers.